kingapl/mini_projects/README.md

 "Paper" beats "stone", "stone" beats "scissors" and "scissors" beats "paper".
 The player wins if the symbol chosen by him beats the symbol chosen by the computer.

 ## Weather
 Simple program showing the user the weather in the city entered by the user.
+Program use API https://www.metaweather.com/api/.

 ## Words counter
 In this project user is prompted to enter text and next the program counts words in the string.